How Companies Use Proxies for Competitive Intelligence

 Getting Started: A 30-Day CI Program Launch Plan

 Week 2: Expand collection.
-Add monitoring for competitor social media accounts, blog content, and marketing pages.
+Add monitoring for competitor social accounts, blog content, and marketing pages.
 Set up automated change detection against your Week 1 baselines.
 Configure alerts for significant changes (price movements over 5%, new product pages, messaging shifts).
 Begin collecting job posting data from LinkedIn and competitor career pages across target geographies.

 Frequently Asked Questions